Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 This company had previously had another ship by the name Carrier, originally delivered in 1920 as Canadian Carrier for the Canadian Government, Montreal, 3101 gt.
 When purchased by D/S A/S Carrier (Valdemar Skogland) in Nov.-1934 she had the name Champlain, renamed Carrier.
 Sold in July-1935 to Chefoo, China and renamed Kwen Le.
 Deleted from Lloyd's in 1949.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Våre gamle skips", Leif M. Bjørkelund & E. H. Kongshavn, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others as named within the text above for cross checking info. - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Våre gamle skip", Leif M. Bjørkelund & E. H. Kongshavn, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others as named within the text above for cross checking info. - ref My sources.

 Be